What is Rip Rap Rock?

 • Railroad ballast

-• Inlets and outlets for culverts and storm pipes/drains
+• Inlets and outlets for culverts or storm pipes

 Rip rap has many uses and applications that will require different sizes and types of stone.
-Before buying and attempting to install the rip rap yourself, you should research and consider:
+Before buying and attempting to install the rip rap yourself, you should research how to install rip rap properly and consider:

 • What size(s) of rip rap you will be needing for your project